A new study published in the journal Pediatrics this week showed the number of injuries occurring in bounce houses are rising at an alarming rate.

 The study pointed out bounce houses use has also increased during that time period, accounting for at least a portion of the increase of injuries.
 Nearly 40 percent of the injuries occurred at home and almost 55 percent of those injured were male.

-If you or your loved one has suffered serious injuries using an unsafe or defective product, it is important to discuss your specific situation with our experienced personal injury attorneys.
+If you or your loved one has suffered serious injuries using an unsafe or defective product, it is important to discuss your specific situation with our experienced Milwaukee products liability attorney.
 Call today for a free, initial consultation.